+Participants may elect to invest their account balances in any of the available investment options provided by the Plan.
 Participants may change their investment options on any business day, subject to certain short-term trading restrictions outlined in the Summary Plan Description.